Transfer Student FAQs

 Can I work on/off campus as an international transfer student?

 How many international transfer students are studying at Michigan Tech?

 There are approximately 100 international transfer students on campus now.
 They are from countries all around the world, such as Malaysia, Norway, India, and China.

 How do international transfer students get a Michigan driver’s license or a State of Michigan ID card?

-For information about obtaining a Michigan Driver’s License, visit the International Programs and Services FAQ page.
+For information about obtaining a Michigan Driver’s License, visit the International Programs and Services page.